dfst/deepforge/docs/walkthrough/CIFAR-10-classifier.rst

     :align: center
     :scale: 50 %

-The next step in creating any operation is defining its behavior at runtime.
+The next step in creating any operation is defining its implementation.
 This is performed in the left panel using the python programming language.
 Every operation is defined as a python class that must include an *execute* function.
 Any arbitrary code can be included and run in association with this operation, but an *execute* function must be included and external code will only run if called from within the *execute* function.

 CIFAR-10 is a very common benchmarking dataset.
 As such, the common keras neural network python library provides a simple method for directly downloading and using the data.
 The code for doing this is relatively straightforward and is shown below.